terminalkitten/django-insights/README.md

 ### Note:

-Still working on some small things and making and extented tests and docs will follow soon.
+Still working on some small things, extending tests and improve docs.
 For now focus is on:

 - Django 3.2 (LTS), 4.0,4.1 and 4.2;